 Alkalinity is a measurement of the alkaline materials dissolved in water.
 Alkalinity in the ideal range of 100 to 150ppm helps the pH to resist fluctuations.
 If the alkalinity is low it can cause a “pH bounce” causing the pH level to fluctuate in and out of the acceptable range.

 Calcium Hardness refers to the amount of dissolved minerals in water.
 A low hardness can lead to corrosion of the pool surface, filter, heater, ladder, etc. A calcium hardness level that is too high causes cloudy water and scaling (white chalky appearance).

 It is not uncommon to find metals, often called free metals, dissolved in pool water.
 Usually they come from source water, sometimes they come as a result of the erosion of metal pool fixtures, such as heater cores.

 Free metals in pool water can cause staining of pool surfaces and inhibit the performance of water sanitizers.
 Ideally, there should be no metals in the water: 0 ppm.
 If metals are detected in your water you will need a sequestering agent to render them harmless.

 Get the Care Your Pool Needs from a Trusted Latham Dealer

-In order to enjoy your pool for years to come, proper and attentive maintenance is important.
+We want you and your loved ones to enjoy your Latham pool for years to come.
+That’s why proper and attentive maintenance is important.
 Even seemingly small choices, such as the critical mistake of using a wire brush to clean your vinyl liner, can result in costly repairs.
 If you have questions about maintaining your pool, contact your local Latham dealer.